 1.INTRODUCTION

 The human papilloma virus (HPV) is the most common viral infection of the reproductive tract (WHO, 2022).
 It is known to be the main cause of cervical cancer (Kruiroongroj et al., 2014, Newman et al., 2018).
-An estimated 300 million women have an active HPV infection globally with about, 2,869 million women age 15 years and above are at risk of cervical cancer (Yi et at., 2023, Aldossary et al., 2025).
+An estimated 300 million women have an active HPV infection globally with about 2,869 million women age 15 years and above are at risk of cervical cancer (Yi et at., 2023, Aldossary et al., 2025).
 In Nigeria, a national survey involving the six geopolitical zones reported a 34.4% prevalence of HPV infection (Yusuf et al., 2024).
 The primary mode of HPV transmission is direct sexual contact and less frequently through non-sexual routes (Aldossary et al., 2025).
 The high risk(oncogenic) human papilloma virus types 16 and 18 account for about 70% of cervical cancer (Akinleye et al., 2020).
 Most of the HPV infection are self-limiting and resolve within two years, however, in some individuals the infection may persist, increasing the risk for developing benign lesions, premalignant lesions and cancer (Aldossary et al., 2025).
 Prevention and early treatment are highly cost-effective and can help to maintain the health and well-being of the girls and women throughout their lives (Akinleye et al., 2020).

 Due to the vital role HPV infection plays in the development of cervical cancer, HPV screening and vaccination form essential components of cervical cancer prevention, significantly lowering both its incidence and the mortality rates linked to it (Aldossary et al., 2025).
 Hence, the World Health Organization (WHO) recommends primary prevention of cervical cancer through the administration of Human papilloma virus vaccination for female adolescents age 9-14 years before sexual debut (Yi et at., 2023).
 HPV vaccines is one of the most cost-effective measures to prevent HPV infection.
 This is because it covers the major prevalent high-risk HPV morbidity and mortality, improve health outcomes and lower healthcare expenditures (Xie et al., 2023).